Golden Entertainment Q1 2025 Earnings Call Transcript

 Charles Protell

 Yeah.
-I think it's from a locals perspective, we really did a great job rightsizing labor within those within those properties, particularly on the food and beverage outlets, streamlining streamlining menus, and getting some efficiencies in the hotel.
+I think from a local perspective, we really did a great job right-sizing labor within those properties, particularly on the food and beverage outlets, streamlining menus, and getting some efficiencies in the hotel.
 Quite frankly, we've made some capital investments there.
-I'd say also we've experienced declining cost on the utility side that has been contributing to margins.
-So we feel pretty good about where that is.
+I'd say also we've experienced declining costs on the utility side that have been contributing to margins.
+We feel pretty good about where that is.
+The spend from our guests has remained strong.
+Our assets, our local assets, we only have two local casinos, but they're fairly significant within the portfolio.
+They have a very loyal local following that plays there frequently.
+We've seen very little impact from the macro conditions on that customer.

 Charles Protell